bode-fun/curated-preact/README.md

 A curated list of cool 📦 packages, 🛠️ tools, and 🧪 resources for [⚛️ Preact](https://preactjs.com).

+If I like something, it will be here.
+If I don't like something, it will not be here. 😼✌️

 ## Contents

 - [Preact Curated ⚛️ 📦](#preact-curated-️-)